agakrawczyk/MSA-phylogenetic-tree/README.md

 # MSA-phylogenic-tree
-Small pipeline for alignment and drawing the phylogenic tree from the file containging sequnces in fasta.
+It is a small pipeline for alignment and drawing the phylogenic tree from the file containging sequnces in fasta format.
 ### Requirements
 To use it some tools need to be instaled: